Linux rsh command

 If you omit command, then instead of executing a single command, you will be logged in on the remote host using rlogin.

-Shell metacharacters which are not quoted are interpreted on the local machine, while quoted metacharacters are interpreted on the remote machine.
+Shell metacharacters that are not quoted are interpreted on the local machine, while quoted metacharacters are interpreted on the remote machine.
 For example, the following command:

 rsh otherhost cat remotefile >> localfile